WLW: "The Nation's Station"

 By the summer of 1928, in addition to WGY, WEAF (now WFAN) in New York City and KDKA in Pittsburgh, Pennsylvania were also broadcasting with 50,000 watts, and WLW was making plans to join them.

 In May Crosley purchased WSAI, and began to consolidate the two station's operations.
 This included WLW moving its transmitter site from Harrison to sharing WSAI's facility at Mason.
-There is where WLW's 50,000 watt Western Electric transmitter would be installed, with its completion initially hoped to be by September.
+There is where WLW's 50,000-watt Western Electric transmitter would be installed, with its completion initially hoped to be by September.
 It was actually October 29, 1928, when WLW became the fourth member of the select group of U.S. stations operating with 50,000 watts.
 However, at the dedication ceremonies the station proclaimed that, because WLW was more centrally located than the other 50,000 watt stations, it was "America's first really national Broadcasting station", with a signal that "cut through static like a knife".
 In early 1929 Crosley company advertising began referring to WLW using the slogan "The Nation's Station".
 The station even branched out into international service, including a weekly program in Spanish which was intended for listeners in Cuba.

 In 1926, there had been a temporary suspension of government regulation of radio due to a court ruling that the Commerce Department had overstepped its legal authority.
 This eventually resulted in the formation of the Federal Radio Commission (FRC), which as part of its re-establishment of control moved WLW to 700 kHz in June 1927, the frequency on which it has operated ever since.
 In November 1928, under the provisions of the FRC's General Order 40, 700 kHz was one of 40 frequencies designated as "clear channels", and WLW was assigned exclusive use of this frequency within the United States and Canada.

 At 50 kilowatts, WLW was heard easily over a wide area from New York to Florida, but Crosley still was not satisfied.
-In early 1933, it was announced that RCA had been awarded a contract to oversee the construction of a 500,000 watt transmitter, "the largest broadcasting transmitter in the world", although initially it would only be operated during the hours of 1 to 6 a.m.
+In early 1933, it was announced that RCA had been awarded a contract to oversee the construction of a 500,000-watt transmitter, "the largest broadcasting transmitter in the world", although initially it would only be operated during the hours of 1 to 6 am.